The Mole (Australian TV series) season 3: Episode 3

 Gold Coast Shopping Spree: After being selected as the player who most likes to shop, Yasmin was sent away to a spa for a day of rest and relaxation.
 The others were split into three groups of three and told to shop for a house, a car, and a boat that they thought Yasmin would like.
 Each was given five choices, of varying price.
 They had to stay in contact with one another and stay within an imaginary two million dollar budget.
 The boat and house teams quickly made choices that they thought were what Yasmin would most want.
 The car team of Alaina, Crystal-Rose, and Joe had some disagreement as to whether Yasmin would rather go for a Lamborghini Diablo or a Bentley Arnage.
 They chose the Lamborghini, and although the boat team of Bob, Marc, and David were out of contact for a time during the assignment, they stayed within the budget.
 Yasmin was then presented with profiles of each car, boat, and house that the other nine had to choose from, and if her choices matched theirs, $10,000 would be won.
 Yasmin picked the same boat and house, but opted for the Bentley Arnage instead of the Lamborghini Diablo (stating she told Alaina how much she liked old cars), so no money was won.

 Toughness: Joe was selected by the group as the one who thinks he's the toughest.
 He was taken to a separate location and strapped to what was purportedly an electric chair, one that would put an increasing electric current through his body.
 The others would come later, and be presented with twenty questions.
 If they answered all twenty questions, rightly or wrongly, they would win $5,000 for the group kitty.
 Each time they answered wrongly, the host would call to the person working the chair to administer a higher voltage to Joe.
 The catch was that Joe was never actually in any pain, and never received even the slightest electric current.
 The man running the chair, a professional acting coach, gave him a brief lesson on how to appear to be suffering excruciating pain.
-Joe's task, with a free pass through to the next episode as his prize, was to put on a performance convincing enough that the other nine players would stop answering questions so he wouldn't have to endure any further voltage.
+Joe's task, with a free pass through to the next episode as his prize, was to put on a performance convincing enough that the other nine players would stop answering questions so he would not have to endure any further voltage.
 They were able up close to see him on a closed circuit television monitor.
 The other players indeed stopped in the interest of Joe's well-being, after ten questions and only two answered correctly, so no money was won and Joe got his free pass.